QuiltMC/rfcs/specification/0002-quilt.mod.json.md

 |--------|----------|
 | String | False    |

-Should be a valid version to provide. if omitted then this defaults to the version of the mod.
+Should be a valid mod version.
+If omitted, then this defaults to the version of the providing mod.

 ## Version Specifier
 A version range specifier can make use of any of the following patterns: